JTeban1/CrudyGame/README.md

 - **Content Data** (`texts.js`): All text content and question databases
 - **Styling** (`style.css`): Visual design and animations
 - **Structure** (`index.html`): Semantic HTML foundation

-The application uses a state-based progression system where each phase must be completed successfully to advance, demonstrating understanding of conditional logic and user flow management.